 In cases where the Union or an ESE files a grievance alleging discrimination or harassment, the University will forward the grievance to the CRTC.
 The Union and the University may, by mutual agreement, hold such a grievance in abeyance while the CRTC reviews the complaint.

-Timeline: An ESE shall have 180 days to submit a grievance alleging a violation of this article.
+Timeline: An ESE shall have 180 days to submit a grievance alleging a violation of this Article.
+Any economic remedies associated with such a grievance will be limited to the actual losses sustained by the grievant during the period beginning twenty-eight (28) calendar days prior to the filing of the grievance.

 When appropriate, the University will offer supportive measures when a complaint or grievance is filed related to harassment or discrimination.
 Supportive measures include measures designed to protect the safety of all parties and/or the University’s educational environment and/or to deter sexual harassment or retaliation.
 Wherever possible, these supportive measures should ensure ESEs’ ability to continue working.
 If the University directs an ESE to remain out of the workplace during an investigation, the ESE shall be immediately placed on paid administrative leave as described in Section ___ of Article __ - Leaves.